 Included in an Evict Radon test kit

-For $51.99, you’ll receive everything needed to ensure your radon test result is as accurate as possible.
-This includes:
+For $53.99 (+ shipping), you’ll receive everything needed to ensure your radon test result is as accurate as possible.

 BY ENTERING YOUR EMAIL ADDRESS, YOU CONSENT TO JOIN THIS STUDY AND WILL BE DIRECTED TO THE SECURE WEBSTORE WHERE YOU CAN PURCHASE YOUR KIT.